Amazon Venture oil spill: Cleanup efforts

 On December 9, in an effort to slow the movement of the oil upriver towards the wildlife refuge, the U.S. Army Corps of Engineers temporarily opened tidal gates on the Back River, a channel that was bifurcated from the main channel of the Savannah River.
 These gates would remain open until December 16 and aided in the cleanup process, which was led by the Coast Guard and involved six private contractors, including two that had been hired directly by Calluna Maritime.
 (Note: This number of contractors is given in a report published by the United States Geological Survey.
 However, United Press International reported that Calluna Maritime had hired eight contractors to remove the spilled oil.)
 Calluna retained the International Tanker Owners Pollution Federation of London to oversee its part of the cleanup efforts, and O'Brien's Oil Pollution Service, Inc. of Gretna, Louisiana was designated as the prime cleanup coordinator.
 Approximately 60 people were involved in the cleanup, which included the use of 15,000 ft of containment booms, 6,000 ft of absorbent booms, and nine vacuum trucks.
 The wildlife refuge was of significant importance to the cleanup efforts, as two contractors focused exclusively on the area, and 6,500 ft of the total boom length was deployed in the refuge.
-This emphasis on the refuge was echoed by Savannah Mayor John Rousakis, who stated that the refuge might be the area most affected by the spill.
+This emphasis on the refuge was echoed by John Rousakis, mayor of Savannah, who stated that the refuge might be the area most affected by the spill.
 Additional focus was placed on Abercorn Creek, due to its water intake.
 However, the containment efforts were hindered due to both strong tidal currents and the inability to spread the booms across the width of the river.
 The presence of oil in areas thought to be protected by the booms was confirmed in part by oil found in the meat of shellfish from these areas.